-- The compliance function of a practice should review the implementation of the AML/CFT controls, (including, the controls for recognising and reporting suspicious transactions), to ensure effectiveness.
-The frequency and extent of the review should be commensurate with the risks of ML/TF and the size of the practice's business.
-Where appropriate, practices may engage an external party to conduct the review. - Where practicable, practices should establish an independent compliance function which should have a direct line of communication to the senior management.
+- The compliance function of practices should review the implementation of the AML/CFT PPC, (including, those for recognising and reporting suspicious transactions), to ensure effectiveness.
+The frequency and extent of the review should be commensurate with the risks of ML/TF and the size of practices' business.
+Where appropriate, practices may engage an external party to conduct the review. - Where practicable, practices should establish an independent compliance function that should have a direct line of communication to the senior management.